lorossi/TIME-IS-A-LIE/README.md

 What is time if not a collective hallucination?
 Maybe I'm kinda going off the beaten path here...

 `Time is an Illusion.: Lunchtime doubly so.` *Ford Prefect*, in one of the best books I have ever read.
 I tried to quote him but failed (quite miserably, if I can say so) to express his point of view.
-Of course he wouldn't care, he's too busy traveling the universe.
+Of course he wouldn't care, he's too busy travelling the universe.

 View this animation in action on my [Instagram profile](https://www.instagram.com/lorossi97)